-Positive influences on other communities
+Positive influences on other communities – another idea – maybe PUT all this together and call it Extended and community-level effects of shrub species.

+Then have this section plus ecological effects and climate all in one section.
+Group them up like that throughout paper too.

-3987 arthropods spanning 121 taxonomic groups (Appendix) were caught in 19 days of pan trapping.
+A total of 3987 arthropods spanning 121 taxonomic groups (Appendix B?) were caught in 19 days of pan trapping.
 There was a positive effect of shrub microsite on both arthropod abundance (Melyridae excluded) and arthropod species richness, and a negative effect of blooming (Table 7, 8).
 Insect abundance (Melyridae excluded) was significantly correlated between paired shrub/open microsites (Pearson’s = 0.46, p < 0.001).
 Melyridae abundance was significantly lower at the shrub microsites, and decreased with blooming at the open microsite only (Table 7).
 There was no significant difference in bee abundance caught in pan traps between any of the treatments (Table 8).
+OK – not sure what do here – a total of 8 tables and more coming I see is really bonkers.
+Too much.
+Can you reduce and juset have some GLM stats in parentheses in the results – never thought I would say that – and I will like to see more visuals of results.

 Percent cover of ground vegetation was significantly greater in shrub microsites (Table 9) and it decreased with blooming in the open microsite only.
 There was a significant decrease in annual floral density with blooming, but no difference between the microsites.
-There was no significant difference in annual species richness between any of the treatments.
+There was no significant difference in annual species richness between any of the treatments. – same so no fig for this section>?

-Ecological effects
+Ecological effects se above merge with above

 Shrubs had a competitive effect on floral visitation of M. glabrata, a facilitative effect on arthropod abundance, arthropod species richness, annual percent cover and a neutral effect on annual richness.
 Blooming had a negative effect on all metrics (Figure 5).
+Hmm – wait is this not the same as first section of results?

-Climate amelioration
+Climate amelioration merge

 Mean daytime temperatures were significantly lower (Figure 6, GLMM: Est: -0.064678, χ2:85.51, p <0.0001), and mean nighttime temperatures were significantly higher under the shrub canopy (GLMM: Est: 0.059203, χ2: 50.121, p <0.0001).
 Overall temperature variation was significantly lower in the shrub microsites (GLMM: Est: -0.27977, χ2: 523.38, p <0.0001).